stevenharman/stevenharman.github.io/_drafts/verbose_shell_scripts_for_future_you.md

 ```

 To my eyes and brain, parsing and understanding that first line is difficult, at best.
+Examples like the casing of `s` vs `S` being different, but related options, abound.
+It's also difficult to _notice_ the difference in casing when scanning the code later.
+Especially days, weeks, or years later, when you've totally forgotten there the two different options exist.

-But hey, if I'm just ripping off a quick `cURL` to check if my site is up, who cares? 🚀
+But hey, if I'm just ripping off a quick `cURL` to check if my site is up, who cares?
-Right?
-_I_ presumably know and remember what each of those `-HLsS` options are doing, so I saved myself a bunch of typing.
+Presumably _I_ know and remember what each of those `-HLsS` options are doing, so I saved myself a bunch of typing.
-Which for me also means a bunch of typos.
+Which for me also means a bunch of typos. 🎉

+In summary, short options less to write and read, at the expense of not being as obvious or self-describing.

 ## Long Options are Good, Too!

-Whatever history might have to say about _why_ we have long options, it's clear to me that they're easier to read and understand.
-Especially after the fact.
+Well, they're longer, no doubt about that!

+I find that makes them easier to read at a glance.
+And their names help to tell _what they do_ - why they're being used, in the context.
+Two properties which are immensely valuable when used in long-lived scripts.
 For example, when used as part of a shell script that my team uses for daily operations.
 Or perhaps even worse, a script we use rarely, but which does some crucial task.

-I find myself reading my own quick, one-off commands ALL THE TIME by way of my shell's reverse fuzzy command history.
+The glance-ability and memorability of the longer names also pays off when searching for a one-liner after the fact.
+You might remember an option name and use it as a keyword to [reverse fuzzy search][fzf] (<kbd>^R</kbd>) your command history.
+A trick I use ALL THE TIME!

 ![Shell reverse history fuzzy search with Zsh Navigation Tools](/assets/images/posts/curl-shell-history-example.gif){:class="img-thumbnail img-thumbnail--center"}

-By using long-form options when available, I can leverage those more readable and memorable names to search my command history.
 Above I search `curl data` and quickly find a prior `cURL` command that posted some JSON data.
-Exactly what I needed, because I can never remember exactly how that works!
+Exactly what I needed, because I can never remember exactly how that works.

-It's a similar to story to so many CLIs I use on a day to day basis.
+The same goes for the many CLIs and their innumerable options that I use on a daily basis.

 A drawback to that verbosity is the inverse of the big advantage of the short-form: there's more to type!
+Which I suppose leads to more typos and [non-zero exit codes][zero_exit_code].
-If we're optimizing for read-time, rather than write, maybe this isn't such a big deal. 🤷
+Though, if we're optimizing for read-time, rather than write-time, maybe that isn't such a big deal. 🤷

 ## Which Style to Use, and When?

-Personally, I prefer to use long options when they're available.
+Whatever history might have to say about _why_ we have long options, I prefer to use them when they're available.
-That goes for both one-off commands in the shell, and doubly so for scripts that will exist beyond me writing them.
+That goes for both one-off commands in the shell, and doubly so for scripts that will exist beyond their initial authoring.
 Admittedly, sometimes I am a bit lazy, or overly rely on muscle memory, and fall back to short options for those one-offs. 🙈

-I'd encourage you to also prefer long options, especially for scripts.
+If you don't already, I'd encourage you to try using long options, especially for scripts.
 But like I said, neither is right nor wrong.
 It Depends™️.
 Consider the trade offs, and move forward.

 [cli_complexity]: https://danluu.com/cli-complexity/ "The growth of command line options, 1979-Present"
+[fzf]: https://github.com/junegunn/fzf#- "fzf: Command-line Fuzzy Finder"
 [gnu]: http://en.wikipedia.org/wiki/GNU "GNU: GNU's Not Unix"
 [shell_builtins]: https://en.wikipedia.org/wiki/Shell_builtin "Shell builtin"
+[zero_exit_code]: https://en.wikipedia.org/wiki/Exit_status "Exit status"